VsevolodSauta/jobpool/backend.md

 ### Core Concepts

 - **Assignee**: A worker identifier (assigneeID) that can process jobs.
 The Backend tracks which jobs are assigned to which assignees for capacity management.
-- **Capacity Tracking**: When jobs transition from RUNNING to terminal states (or become eligible again), the Backend returns `freedAssigneeIDs` - a map indicating which assignees had capacity freed and how many jobs were freed.
+- **Capacity Tracking**: When jobs transition from RUNNING or CANCELLING to terminal states (or become eligible again), the Backend returns `freedAssigneeIDs` - a map indicating which assignees had capacity freed and how many jobs were freed.
 This allows the Queue to manage worker capacity efficiently.
 - **Tags**: String labels attached to jobs for filtering.
 Tag matching uses AND logic: a job matches a filter if the job contains ALL of the specified tags.
 Empty tags means no filtering (all jobs match).
 - **Job States**: Jobs transition through states (INITIAL_PENDING, RUNNING, COMPLETED, FAILED_RETRY, STOPPED, etc.).
 Only INITIAL_PENDING, FAILED_RETRY, and UNKNOWN_RETRY states are eligible for scheduling via DequeueJobs.
 - **Eligibility**: Jobs in INITIAL_PENDING, FAILED_RETRY, or UNKNOWN_RETRY states can be assigned to workers.
 Jobs in other states are not eligible for scheduling.